facelessuser/coloraide/docs/src/markdown/gamut.md

 ```

 If desired, simple clipping can be used instead of the default gamut mapping.
 Clipping is a naive way to fit a color as
 it simply truncates any color channels whose values are too big.
-While gamut mapping via chroma compression can give
+While gamut mapping via chroma reduction and MINDE can
-better results, gamut clipping is much faster and is actually what browsers currently do.
-If your desire is to match how
+give better results, gamut clipping is much faster and is actually what browsers currently do.
+If your desire is to
-browsers handle out of gamut color or if you have a specific reason to favor this approach, clipping may be the way to
+match how browsers handle out of gamut color or if you have a specific reason to favor this approach, clipping may be
-go.
+the way to go.

 Clipping can simply be done using the `clip` method.
 Notice the difference when compared to the previous fitting
 results.
 We now end up with a very yellow-ish color.